 Years ago, I grew a small patch of chamomile in my garden by simply sprinkling seed over the dirt and raking it in, and it has reliably self-seeded and spread each year since.

-If you’re allergic to ragweed, there’s a slight chance you may be allergic to chamomile too, so be sure to spot test any new chamomile product on your skin and avoid if it triggers itching or allergy.
+If you’re allergic to ragweed, there’s a slight chance you may have an allergic reaction to chamomile too, so be sure to spot test any new chamomile product on your skin and avoid if it triggers itching or allergy.

-Here are ten pretty and useful projects to make with chamomile flowers!
+Here are ten pretty and useful ways to use chamomile flowers!

 1. Chamomile Infused Oil